 Jason has nearly 30 years' experience leading corporate communications for some of the world's biggest brands including GE, Mars, Siemens, NBC Universal, InterContinental Hotels Group and more.
 His most recent work was as Vice President of Corporate Communications for Newell Brands, a Fortune 500 company with more than 200 brands that are at the heart of life for hundreds of millions of consumers where they live, learn, work and play.

-At One/35, Saptosa oversees campaigns for clients such as Google, the Oprah Winfrey Network, Fox Broadcasting Company and Warner Bros.
+will discuss the development of multicultural communications campaigns, which she has done for Google, the Oprah Winfrey Network, Fox Broadcasting Company and Warner Bros.

 Mecklenburg County experienced an unprecedented ransomware attack in December 2017.
 The County's crisis communication plan was put to the test throughout the incident, and the County Manager's decision not to pay the $23,000 ransom vaulted Mecklenburg County into the national spotlight.
 This unfortunate incident brought light to the increasing number of cyber threats experienced in government.
 With both resilience and transparency, governments can avoid a complete communication crisis.